marios-zindilis/website-sources/posts/elk/index.md

 ---
 title: ElasticSearch, Logstash and Kibana
-Description: Notes and links on the ELK stack
+description: Notes and links on the ELK stack
 first-published: 2015-03-22
 ---